SEO Migration 2025: The Complete Guide

 Monitor Website Migration SEO Performance

-Immediately after launch and into the future, you’ll need to continue monitoring the performance of your new site from an SEO perspective—after all, improving your site’s SEO value was likely a primary goal of the migration.
+Immediately after launch and into the future, you’ll need to continue monitoring your new site's Organic Search performance.
+After all, improving your site’s Organic Search value was likely a primary goal of the migration.

 Keep in mind you’ll typically see fluctuations in many areas right after the migration unless you work with an experienced team or have done an SEO migration before.

-However, to ensure your migration was successful, continue monitoring the following metrics every few days post-migration.
-If you see significant drops or don’t see any improvement after a short period, then you need to identify and address the issue.
+However, to ensure your migration was successful, continue monitoring the following metrics every few days.
+If you see significant drops or don’t see any improvement after a short period, you need to identify and address the issue.

 Here’s what you should monitor: